derekkipkemoi/derekkipkemoi/README.md

 #
 <h5>A results-driven Software Engineer who can think “out of the box”.
 Love creating software solutions.
-3+ years of experience in Mobile app development (Android native + KMP).
-Expert in Kotlin, Java, Kotlin Multiplatform and Jetpack Compose.
+3+ years of experience in Mobile app development (Android native).
+Expert in Kotlin, Java and Jetpack Compose.
 Clean Architecture Lover. </h5>

 * I’m currently working as a mobile app developer